Which Fuji pancake lens should I choose?

 |

-That said, the lens does show its limitations: only average corner sharpness, heavy vignetting, poor flare resistance, and uninspiring bokeh due to the relatively long 20 cm minimum focusing distance.
-Still, it’s a very good option for those on a budget or as a lightweight secondary lens.
-More performant alternatives do exist, such as the Sony 11mm f/1.8, the Meike 10mm f/2, or the Yongnuo 11mm f/1.8.
+That said, the lens does show its limitations: average corner sharpness, heavy vignetting, poor flare resistance, and fairly limited bokeh due to the relatively long 20cm minimum focusing distance.
+Still, it is a very good option for those on a budget or as a lightweight secondary lens.
+More capable alternatives do exist, but they are usually larger, brighter, or more expensive.

-The following table summarises the main characteristics of the optics presented:
+The following table summarizes the main characteristics of the lenses presented:

 | Fujifilm X pancake lenses with manual focus | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||